 You’ll find several parking garages and other paid parking spots in and around Gothenburg.

-No matter if you park your car in a garage, street parking or any other paid parking spot you can always pay using coins, 10, 5 and 1 SEK coins are valid.
-Some parking meters also accept debit or cred card, but not all.
+No matter if you park your car in a garage, street parking or any other paid parking spot you can always pay using your debit or credit card, some parking meters also accept 10, 5 and 1 SEK coins but not all.

 In 2019, a 16 parking spots reserved for mobile homes and caravans opened on Medicinaregatan.
 It’s not a camping site, but rather a space for parking the vehicles while visiting the city.
 Read more here (swedish website).